 2. Courtesy copies should be well organized preferably with an index page / table of contents and exhibits so select pages of interest are easy to find quickly, especially in court.

 3. Another commonly known reason to deliver a courtesy copy is, many Judges and JA’s have been known to notice vacating your case if you do not.

-To arrange to have a courthouse messenger deliver your courtesy copy documents please contact us by email.
+To arrange to have a Process Server deliver your subpoena, summons, citation, order, writ and or courtesy copy please contact us by email.
 We provide free quotes and information.
 To start, please tell us about your needs, when, who and where we are delivering your courtesy copies to and your deadline.